nevalang/website/content/docs/spec/source-code/index.md

 ## File

-a File is a set of _imports_ and _entities_.
+A File is a set of _imports_ and _entities_.
 Unlike a package, a file is not a namespace itself, but imports declared inside one file are not visible inside another.
-There's no restriction on how one should group entities in files inside a package.
+There's no restriction on how entities ahould be grouped in files inside a package.

 ## Imports